 3. Use massage therapy to relax your muscles.

-You can also invest in products that are specifically designed to alleviate muscle tension.
+You can also invest in products specifically designed to alleviate muscle tension.
 Massage mats, massage chairs, and massage guns are all great tools to help your body stay relaxed.
 Massage guns, in particular, are great for working out hard-to-reach knots and can help target tight clusters of nerves throughout your body.
 This helps your body relax and release stress hormones which will help provide you with a better night’s sleep

 4. Reduce caffeine intake.